-Oregon Humane Society has hired the first member of the Community Teaching Hospital veterinary staff.
+Oregon Humane Society has hired the first member of the Community Veterinary Hospital veterinary staff.
 Dr. Rachel Warnes comes to OHS from Animal Care Centers of New York City where she was the lead veterinarian.

-In her new role, Dr. Warnes will be part of the medical team in the Community Teaching Hospital, which is the flagship of the New Road Ahead expansion project.
+In her new role, Dr. Warnes will be part of the medical team in the Community Veterinary Hospital, which is the flagship of the New Road Ahead expansion project.
 The project broke ground in spring 2021 and is expected to be completed in later summer 2022.

 Bringing Dr. Warnes into OHS now has distinct benefits.

-“Our goal is to have two to three medical teams fully staffed, familiar with OHS processes and operations so they are ready to go when the Community Teaching Hospital opens in the fall,” says Dr. Stephen Kochis, OHS Chief Medical Officer.
+“Our goal is to have two to three medical teams fully staffed, familiar with OHS processes and operations so they are ready to go when the Community Veterinary Hospital opens in the fall,” says Dr. Stephen Kochis, OHS Chief Medical Officer.
 “Until the new hospital opens, Dr. Warnes will be a key member of the shelter medicine team as we care for the pets at OHS and work through a backlog of Spay & Save clients.”

-Each team at the Community Teaching Hospital will include a veterinarian, certified veterinary technician and two veterinary assistants.
+Each team at the Community Veterinary Hospital will include a veterinarian, certified veterinary technician and two veterinary assistants.
 They will focus on serving clients who may have not previously been able to afford veterinary care for their pets.
 Services will be open to all pet owners, with those facing financial hardship eligible for subsidized care.

 Dr. Warnes is very familiar with caring for pets of underserved owners.
 During her internship with the ASPCA in New York City she saw the impact that community medicine can make for pet owners.